unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/ListFeed.md

 # How to create a list feed

+In this tutorial you will learn how to create an MVUX project that asynchronously requests and displays a collection of items from a service, and enables refreshing the data.

 1. Create an MVUX project by following the steps in [this](xref:Overview.Reactive.HowTos.CreateMvuxProject) tutorial, and name your project `PeopleApp`.
 1. Add a class named *PeopleService.cs*, and replace its content with the following: